gerardmargaux/deploy-API-to-GCP/README.md

-# Deploying a Web application on GCP
+# Deploying a Flask API to Google Cloud Run using Terraform and GitHub Actions

 The goal of this personal project is to deploy a Dockerized Flask API to Google Cloud Run, while provisioning the required infrastructure with Terraform.